Kyuu-Ji/htb-write-up/sizzle/write-up-sizzle.md

 find . -ls | tee ~/root/Documents/htb/boxes/sizzle/smbrecon.txt
 ```

 The most files are found in the folder **/ZZ_ARCHIVE**.
-Reviewing these files shows that all of them are filles with NULL bytes and useless.
+Reviewing these files shows that all of them are filled with NULL bytes and useless.

 We can enumarate the **Access Control List** permissions with a tool called **smbcacls** for every folder:
 ```markdown